dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 Download [the script][ref-repo] to your folder of choice ( I will call it `SEVER` ), mark it as executable `sudo chmod +x config.sh` and run it.
 The title `TITLE` that you chose will be installed in the `SERVER/TITLE`. directory.
 Now follow the console prompt and anwer the questions seen.
-If you are not using a proxy, answer `Are you using a proxy [n or <proxy:port>] ?` with `n` After the installation is done.
-It will compile and install the `CMaNGOS` WoW server. and you must extract and install the maps and vmaps yourself, so please follow the continued MaNGOS project maps [installation procedure here][ref-maps].
+If you are not using a proxy, answer `Are you using a proxy [n or <proxy:port>] ?` with `n`.
+After the installation is done, it will compile and install the `CMaNGOS` WoW server.
+The next thing needed is extracting and installing the maps and vmaps yourself, so please follow the continued MaNGOS project maps [installation procedure here][ref-maps].

 #### Extracting client data